-Ms. Hoene was nominated to be a director of the Company given her extensive legal and compliance experience in the securities and investment management industry.
+Ms. Hoene was nominated to be a director of the Company given her extensive legal, compliance and regulatory experience in the securities and investment management industry.
 She has been Counsel in the Corporate Department of Carter Ledyard & Milburn LLP since 2010, having previously served as Partner from 1999-2004.
 She served as Senior Vice President & Independent Chief Compliance Officer for Columbia Funds, Liberty All-Star Funds, Galaxy Funds, BACAP Registered Hedge Fund and Columbia Multi-Strategy Hedge Fund (Bank of America Corporation) in Boston, MA from 2004-2007.
+Ms. Hoene has held senior positions at the Securities Exchange Commission and several large financial services companies.
+She also led the legal development of the first exchange traded gold securities product from 2002 to 2004.